3 dead after police pursuit ends in fiery crash in Milam County

 MILAM COUNTY, Texas - Three people are dead after a police pursuit ended in a fiery crash in Milam County.

-Officials say Bynaum tried to elude the deputy and pass another vehicle on the southbound improved shoulder, when the tires of their 2015 Dodge Challenger went off the road, and Bynaum lost control.
+Officials say Bynaum tried to escape the deputy and pass another vehicle on the southbound improved shoulder, when the tires of their 2015 Dodge Challenger went off the road, and Bynaum lost control.

 TxDPS says the Dodge crossed the northbound lane, crashed through a fence and hit a tree.